 Every remote business has a use for remote team collaboration tools.
 Having colleagues from completely different parts of the world working together on projects at the same time is vital for increasing work quality and output.
 Even if you aren’t using it for a business, having team collaboration tools can help with planning social events or casual projects, or even just hanging out when it’s not physically possible to do so.
 Which team collaboration tools would best serve your situation?
 What are the best options to pick from and why?
-We have prepared a list for your convenience in browsing some of the best collaboration tools in 2022, so read on to find out the answers to these questions.
+We have prepared a list for your convenience in browsing some of the best collaboration tools, so read on to find out the answers to these questions.

 The Criteria for Making the List

 The collaboration tools in this list were chosen by analyzing the unique qualities and features that each tool provides to the new norm of remote or hybrid workspaces, and by looking into which companies have employees that already trust and use them.
 Rather than take the word of a small group of individuals who reviewed these tools, we took the word of massive brand name companies whose continued success can be partially attributed to their use of these collaboration tools.
 If major businesses like Amazon, Disney and 21st Century Fox use and trust these tools, then that means their good reputation and place on this list is probably well-earned.

 Here is our list of the top 7 team collaboration tools that are in the market.